carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 -   Build a Document-Term Matrix
 -   Understand the concept of word embeddings
 -   Use and Explore Word2Vec models
--   Use word vectors as features for a classifier
 :::

 ## Introduction

 In this episode, we will expand on the idea of distributional semantics: “You shall know a word by the company it keeps”.
-We continue working with words as individual features of text by introducing the concept of Term-Document matrix, one of the most basic techniques to transform words into features that represent documents, which can be fed directly it into Machine Learning classifiers.
+We work with words as individual features of text by introducing the concept of Term-Document matrix, one of the most basic techniques to transform words into features that represent documents, which can be fed directly it into Machine Learning classifiers.

-We will then visit the Word2Vec vector space, a method to represent words proposed in 2013 by [Mikolov et al](https://arxiv.org/pdf/1301.3781).
-They trained a neural network on large amounts of text in order to obtain continuous vectors that represent words, which hold interesting semantic properties.
-We will also use such vectors as features for our first NLP classifier: a senitment analysis recognizer for short sentences.
-An optional advanced challenge shows how to train your own Word2Vec models.
+We will then visit the Word2Vec vector space, a method to represent words proposed in 2013 by [Mikolov et al](https://arxiv.org/pdf/1301.3781), where instead of counting word co-occurrences they trained a neural network on large amounts of text to predict the context windows.
+By doing this, they obtained continuous vectors that represent words, which hold interesting semantic properties.

 ## Term-Document Matrix